Books with Characters in Their 20s

 Book Summary

 Twenty-four-year-old Hana Khan is a young Muslim woman born and raised in Toronto, Canada, to immigrant parents.
 Like many 20-somethings, she works numerous jobs while trying to make her own dream a reality.
 Hana interns at a local radio station, anonymously runs a podcast, and works part-time at her family’s struggling halal restaurant.
-However, her true ambition is to have her own radio show where she can highlight her fellow Muslims’ life stories.
+However, her true ambition is to host her own radio show where she can highlight the life stories of her fellow Muslims.

 Things are complicated further by a hate-motivated attack on the neighborhood and Hana’s growing attraction to her rival, Aydin.